Giveth/giveth-docs/jobs/digitalMarketer.md

 ## _Who is General Magic?_

-The General Magic team is an ideologically driven Web3 dev house.
-Our mission is to support Blockchain4good projects; to connect people, ideas and resources by building free, open-source decentralized applications.
-We are here to help the prosocial, value-driven, collective-focused magic-makers of the Web3 world when they need an extra boost.
-We are dedicated to building systems that appreciate societal value of creation and stewardship of Public Goods, which is currently under-appreciated in our global economy.
+We’re an elite squad of designers, developers, system architects, researchers, writers and seasoned Web3 professionals.
+Our Mission is to make magic happen!
+We do this by supporting crypto-philanthropic organizations and communities to reach their full potential, collaborating with them in a diverse range of capacities.
+We are dedicated to building systems that appreciate the societal value of creation and stewardship of Public Goods, which is currently under-appreciated in our global economy.
+The source of our magic thrives on the digital winds of the Blockchain4Good universe.

 ## _Who are we looking for?_